 Warnings & Advice

-Most singers suffer from a breathy tone that caused by lack of cord closure.
+Most singers suffer from a breathy tone caused by a lack of cord closure.
 When the vocal cords are not closing properly, the singer is forced to use more air to produce the tones.
 By doing this, the singer increases tension in the throat, producing an unpleasant shouty tone.

 It’s not recommendable for a singer to take cord closure to the extreme levels since it can promote injurious techniques of singing.
 If you use correct nasal resonance, you will be able to balance these effects with ease.
 The healthy balance is very important, and it’s a great advantage for singers practicing vocal cord closure.